-External Flow (Wind) Around Tall Buildings CFD Simulation
+External Flow (Wind) Around Tall Buildings , ANSYS Fluent CFD Training

-The problem simulates the wind flow through 3 tall buildings in an environment.
+The problem simulates the external wind flow through tall buildings.

 There are some free products to check the service quality.